-In general, if you suspect any damage to your home, shut off electrical power, natural gas and propane tanks to avoid fire, electrocution or explosions.
+- In general, if you suspect any damage to your home, shut off electrical power, natural gas and propane tanks to avoid fire, electrocution or explosions.

 - If it is dark when you are inspecting your home, use a flashlight rather than a candle or torch to avoid the risk of fire or explosion in a damaged home.

 - If you see frayed wiring or sparks, or if there is an odor of something burning, you should immediately shut off the electrical system at the main circuit breaker if you have not done so already.

 Safety During Clean Up

-Wear sturdy shoes or boots, long sleeves and gloves.
+- Wear sturdy shoes or boots, long sleeves and gloves.

-Learn proper safety procedures and operating instructions before operating any gas-powered or electric-powered saws or tools.
+- Learn proper safety procedures and operating instructions before operating any gas-powered or electric-powered saws or tools.

-Clean up spilled medicines, drugs, flammable liquids and other potentially hazardous materials.
+- Clean up spilled medicines, drugs, flammable liquids and other potentially hazardous materials.